jruby/jruby/BUILDING.md

 * Compile JRuby
 * Build `lib/jruby.jar`, needed for running at command line
-* Install `rake`, `rspec`, `jruby-launcher`, and a few other gems for running tests
+* Install the jruby-launcher gem to provide a native 'jruby' executable.

-The environment is now suitable for hacking JRuby and running all test targets via Rake.
+The environment is now suitable for running Ruby applications.

-Bootstrapping only needs to be done once at first entry into a JRuby source dump or if you would like to ensure you're bootstrapped with updated gems.
+Bootstrapping only needs to be done once at first entry into a JRuby source dump or if you are updating JRuby from a git repository.

 Running JRuby
 -------------